kaciehatley/simple-eats/README.md

 # Simple Eats

 ## About the Project
-This project was built collaboratively by three prospective coders at the UNCC Coding Bootcamp.
 This project allows a user to find recipes and filter results based on dietary restrictions, excluded ingredients, food intolerances, and types of food/drink.
 Users can add items from a recipe's ingredient list directly to a grocery list.

 [Link to deployed project](https://kaciehatley.github.io/simple-eats/index2.html)